The quirky bodies of crinoids could shed light on the past while inspiring future innovations and cell therapies.

-Crinoids, (known commonly as feather stars) are part of the echinoderm group that includes sea urchins and starfish.
-They have shown incredible regrowth potential that could lead to revolutionary advances in human health.
+Crinoids, (known commonly as feather stars and sea lillies) are part of the echinoderm group that includes sea urchins and sea stars.
+They have shown incredible morphological and biological properties that could inspire future innovations.

 Antedon bifida crinoid

-Dr Angela Stevenson, Senior Research Fellow at the Marine Biological Association is on a mission to discover more about these amazing marine invertebrates and their potential impact on human health.
+Dr Angela Stevenson, Senior Research Fellow at the Marine Biological Association is on a mission to discover more about the ecology and biology of these amazing marine invertebrates.

 Senior Research Fellow Dr Angela Stevenson